request for papers for the

 How to Submit a Paper

-Please submit your paper on Scholastica by August 1, 2024 at 11:59 PM EDT.
-Inquiries via Scholastica should be directed to Duke Law Journal’s Special Projects Editor, Melana Dayanim.
+Please submit your paper on Scholastica as soon as possible.
+Inquiries via Scholastica should be directed to Duke Law Journal Volume 75’s Editor-in-Chief, Claudia Modarelli and Special Projects Editor, Avery Allen.

 What to Include in Your Submission

-Papers should be Word documents that include a proposed title, an abstract, and an article of between 7,500-10,000 words in length.
+Manuscripts should be Word or PDF documents that include a proposed title, an abstract, and an article of between 15,000–25,000 words in length.
 The article should meet all of Duke Law Journal’s specified article guidelines.
-If your paper does not yet meet these requirements, but you are confident that it will by mid-September, you are still welcome to submit.
-We emphasize, however, that articles in their full form and which adhere to our guidelines will be considered more favorably in our review process.
+While we will review and consider all administrative law submissions, we emphasize that articles in their full form and that adhere to our guidelines will be considered more favorably in our review process.

 Paper Selection Criteria

-Papers must have some foundation in administrative law.
-The Duke Law Journal Symposium Selection Committee will review each paper proposal based on:
+The Duke Law Journal Article Selection Committee will review each paper based on:

 Travel Support